Colossal (film): Release

 The film had its world premiere at the Toronto International Film Festival on September 9, 2016.
-Shortly after, an unnamed Chinese company acquired distribution rights to the film, which was later announced as Neon, a newly-founded distribution company.
+Shortly after, distribution rights to the film were acquired by an unnamed Chinese company, which was later announced as Neon, a newly founded distribution company.
 It held its European premiere at the San Sebastián International Film Festival on September 19, 2016.
 The film was selected as the closing screening for Fantastic Fest at the Alamo Drafthouse South Lamar on September 29, 2016, where it was awarded Best Picture in the Fantastic Features section.
 It was screened at the Sitges Film Festival on October 7, 2016.
 The film went on to screen at the Sundance Film Festival on January 20, 2017, and at South by Southwest on March 10, 2017.
 The film began a limited theatrical release in the United States on April 7, 2017.
 In South Korea, the film was released on April 20 by Dreamfact Entertainment.
 It was released in Canadian theaters the following day, on April 21, by Mongrel Media.
 In Spain, the film was co-distributed by Versus Entertainment and Movistar+.
 It premiered as an exclusive preview on June 29, 2017 on Movistar Estrenos before it was released theatrically the following day, on June 30, by Versus Entertainment.